RTCA DO-160 Section 14.0 Salt Fog Compliance Testing

 Changes from DO-160C Salt Mist Testing to DO-160D Salt Mist Testing

 Change functional test criteria.
-Functional test may now be performed following 48 hour dry-out period.
+Functional tests may now be performed following the 48-hour dry-out period.

 Changes from DO-160D Salt Mist Testing to DO-160E Salt Mist Testing